 In a bilingual sentence, a comp-t violation was accepted only if both the complementizer and the auxiliary in the subordinate clause were in Spanish – any other combination of C and the auxiliary was deemed unacceptable.
 Thus, this investigation provides valuable new insight into the origins of the comp-t effect.

-Finally, let me end this section with a few words on data collection, a controversial issue in code-switching research (see for instance the contributions in Munarriz-Ibarrola, Parafita-Couto and Vanden Wyngaerd 2018).
+Finally, let me end this section with a few words on data collection, a controversial issue in code-switching research (see for instance the contributions in Gullberg, Indefrey and Muysken 2009 and Munarriz-Ibarrola, Parafita-Couto and Vanden Wyngaerd 2018).
 The data in this article are drawn from Basque/Spanish, Russian/Kazakh and German/Turkish bilinguals.
 The Russian/Kazakh data, as quoted in this article, comes from Auer and Muhamedova (2005) and Muhamedova (2006) and my discussion is based on Auer and Muhamedova’s (2005) description and analysis.
 The examples are drawn from an oral corpus based on conversations with 31 Kazakhs, built by Raihan Muhamedova and an assistant during her field work in Almaty.
 These bilinguals are native-like, balanced bilinguals, according to Muhamedova’s description, since they have learned Russian and Kazakh early in life and have sustained literacy and proficiency in both languages into adulthood.
 With one exception, the subjects are all adult and the gender is balanced with 15 men and 16 women.
 I found no information regarding education level or type of employment.

 For the Basque/Spanish data, I consulted with two speakers from Gernika, both native-like, early-sequential bilinguals in Spanish and Basque and frequent code-switchers.
 They are female and in their late 20s.
 For the German/Turkish data I consulted with one person who resides in Stuttgart and another one who lives in Siegen via Skype.
 They are also native-like in both languages and early-sequential bilinguals.
 They are also female and their ages range from late 20s to late 30s.
 All four consultants are highly educated with careers in education.